Azure/onboarding-guidance/Scenarios/PaaS/POC-DigitalMarketing-WordPressOnAzure.md

   ![Screenshot](../../Images/WordPress/wp-29.png)

 ## WordPress site with MySQL db on IaaS VM
-Normally when you create a WordPress site using Azure Web Apps you are presented with an option to select an existing or create a ClearDB MySQL database or Azure Database for MySQL.
+Normally when you create a WordPress site using Azure Web Apps you are presented with an option to select an existing or create a Azure Database for MySQL.
 But what if you don’t want to use an existing instance or create a new one?
 What if you want to use a MySQL database instance deployed to an Azure VM.

-The easiest approach is to create a WordPress site with Azure Web Apps and select either an existing/create new Azure Database for MySQL or ClearDB database.
+The easiest approach is to create a WordPress site with Azure Web Apps and select an existing/create new Azure Database for MySQL database.
 Once the WordPress site is deployed, you can then change the database connection string via **Web App > Application Settings > Connection string** or edit the **wp-config.php** file to be the database you want (e.g. a MySQL instance on an Azure VM).
 Here are the steps to follow:

 * Let the WordPress site be deployed, but do not complete the installation/configuration.
 In other words, once the site is deployed, browsing to the site’s URL should result in the standard WordPress default installation prompt.